EPCCed/2023-09-21_Singularity_Nottingham/_episodes/creating-container-images.md

 %runscript
     python3 --version
 ~~~
-{: .output}
+{: .language-singularity}

 Let's break this file down:

 - The first line, `Bootstrap: docker`, tells Singularity that we want to start the build from an existing Docker
   container image.
 - The next line, `From: alpine:latest`, indicates which container image we are starting from.
 It is the "base"
   container image we are going to start from.
-As no Docker container URL is specified, Singularity assumes that
+As no Docker container image repository URL is specified, Singularity
-  this is a container image from Docker Hub.
+  assumes that this is a container image from Docker Hub.
 - The `%post` section specifies commands to run as part of the image build process.
 In this case we use the
   Alpine Linux `apk` command to install Python3.
 - The last section, `%runscript`, indicates the default action we want a container based on this container image